Crime and the legal system

 • Any details regarding possible witnesses

-If you can, it would help the investigation if you could keep your clothing in a paper bag to give to the police for evidence and not shower or bath before the medical examination.
+If possible, it would help the investigation if you could keep your clothing in a paper bag to give to the police for evidence and not shower or bath before the medical examination.
 However, experiencing sexual violence is deeply traumatic, impacting you emotionally and physically.
 Therefore, your well-being comes first, which can start by reaching out for support from trusted sources.

 If you witness a crime